 A student's course schedule should be regarded as a contract.
-Courses may be added during the first ten (10) class days (first four days of summer sessions) of the semester by completing an appropriately signed Approval to Enroll card and filing the card in the Center for Enrollment Services.
-All changes in course enrollments must be approved by the dean of the graduate school.
+Courses may be added during the first 10 class days (first four days of summer sessions) of the semester by completing an appropriately signed Approval to Enroll card and filing the card in the Center for Enrollment Services.
+All changes in course enrollments must be approved by the dean of the Graduate School.
 Failure to attend class does not constitute an official withdrawal.

-$Registration, Transcripts, and \ Grades$
+Registration, Transcripts, and Grades

-Registration for course work may be accomplished online using a pass phrase and the instructions provided once you have been admitted to the Graduate School.
-Grades may also be viewed online.
+Registration for course work may be accomplished on-line using a pass phrase and the instructions provided once you have been admitted to the Graduate School.
+Grades may also be viewed on-line.
 Requests for ESU transcripts must be in writing.
-The necessary form is available on the ESU website under Enrollment Services or in the Center for Enrollment Services.
+The necessary form is available on the ESU Web site under Enrollment Services or in the Center for Enrollment Services, in Zimbar-Liljenstein Hall.
+For more information, call 570-422-2800.